hphelion/documentation/commercial/GA1/commercial.install-GA-vsa.md

 <!---<img src="media/storevirtual-cluster-network-diagram1.png"/>-->

-#### Enrolling the new Baremetal server {#enroll-new-baremetal-server}
+#### Enrolling the New Baremetal Server<a name="enroll-new-baremetal-server"></a>

-To deploy HP StoreVirtual, you need to first enroll the Baremetal server and then, update the Helion Config file and the Overcloud.
+To deploy HP StoreVirtual, you need to first enroll the baremetal server and then, update the Helion config file and the overcloud.
 Perform the following commands:

-1. SSH to Undercloud as heat-admin from seed
+1. SSH to undercloud as heat-admin from seed

          ssh heat-admin@<IP Address>
          sudo -i
          source stackrc

-	**Note:** Before enrolling the new Baremetal server for StoreVirtual deployment, ensure that #ironic node-list in Undercloud server does not have any free nodes.
+	**Note:** Before enrolling the new baremetal server for StoreVirtual deployment, ensure that *#ironic node-list* in the undercloud server does not have any free nodes.

-2. Register the new Baremetal in the Ironic database.
-Replace the cpus, memory&#095;mb,local&#095;gb,ipmi&#095;address, ipmi&#095;password variable values with your Baremetal settings.
+2. Register the new baremetal server in the Ironic database.
+Replace the cpus, memory&#095;mb,local&#095;gb,ipmi&#095;address, ipmi&#095;password variable values with your baremetal settings.

 		ironic node-create -d pxe_ipmitool -p cpus=<value> -p memory_mb=<value> -p local_gb=<value> -p cpu_arch=<value> -i ipmi_address=<IP Address> -i ipmi_username=<username> -i ipmi_password=<password>